Background

 Today, with global debt on a seemingly exponential trajectory and financial markets growing ever more fragile, this approach has become even more important than in 2016.
 Soon after inception of the initial fund, friends and family started asking me to manage funds for them as well.
 I decided to create an investment vehicle in the form of an En Commandite Partnership (or LP) whereby funds could be pooled and managed alongside my personal core portfolio.

-It is important to emphasize that this is a private fund and it is not available to the public as am investment product.
+It is important to emphasize that this is a private fund and it is not available to the public as an investment product.

 Fund Objective